flang-msft/azure-docs-sdk-python/docs-ref-services/latest/mixedreality-nspkg-readme.md

 ms.service: nspkg
 ---

-# Microsoft Azure Communication SDK for Python
+# Microsoft Azure Mixed Reality SDK for Python

-This is the Microsoft Azure Communication namespace package.
+This is the Microsoft Azure Mixed Reality namespace package.

 This package is not intended to be installed directly by the end user.

-It provides the necessary files for other packages to extend the azure.communication namespace.
+It provides the necessary files for other packages to extend the azure.mixedreality namespace.

 The complete list of available packages can be found at: https://aka.ms/azsdk/python/all